 - Each of the remaining students will come and describe the related thing to that noun so that the student with the sticky note on the forehead answers the question “who I am?”.

 - Split the class in two and present them a point of discussion.

 - One group should agree with the idea, and another should speak about the opposition to that idea.

 - Time is given to prepare in groups and have a debate on the issue.
 This one is a great example of communication skills group activities.

 Effective communication is the key to expression.
 Students who lack expression struggle in almost every field.
 Teachers, as well as parents, should focus on the communication skills of the students as much as they do on their academic skills.

 Communication games for kids can prove to be an effective way of developing their communication skills from a very early age.
-For more informative blogs on the holistic development of your child, follow The Real School, where we have devised 100+ communication-centric activities to help kids develop a reading routine and enhance their debating and persuasive speaking skills.
+For more informative blogs on the holistic development of your child, follow The Real School Of Montessori, where we have devised 100+ communication-centric activities to help kids develop a reading routine and enhance their debating and persuasive speaking skills.